LiangliangNan/Easy3D/ReadMe.md

 scalar fields) can be done very conveniently.

 ### Repository layout
-The repository contains a `CMakeLists.txt` file that serves as anchor for configuring and building programs, and a set of subfolders:
+The repository contains a `CMakeLists.txt` file (in the root directory of the repository) that serves as anchor for configuring and building programs, and a set of subfolders:
 * `3rd_party` - source code of third party libraries
 * `applications` - applications built on top of Easy3D
 * `cmake` - CMake-related configuration files